awslabs/graphstorm/docs/source/tutorials/own-data.rst

 - **part_config**: please change value of this configure to where you store the partitioned graph's JSON file.
 It is better to use an absolute path to avoid path mis-match.
 - **ip_config**: please make sure ip_list.txt created and the path of the ip_list.txt file is correct.
+- **node-feat-name**: if some types of nodes have features, please make sure to specify these feature names in either the YAML file or use an argument in the launch command.
+Otherwise, GraphStorm will consider these nodes as featureless, hence using learnable embeddings as their features.
+See below example yaml file and launch commands.

 If you conduct Classification/Regression tasks,